haroldiedema/luxlang/tests/VM/Fixtures/modules.md

 ## FAIL

 ```
-The property 'secret_value' does not exist on "math_module".
+The property "secret_value" does not exist on "math_module".

 Source:
    3| out(math_module.pi)